 Jervis Bay is an important nature sanctuary for animals.
 It is full of terrestrial, marine and flying species.
 It is very easy to spot grey kangaroos here.
 If you are staying at Bream Beach Holiday Camp or Bushy Tail Caravan Park then you are guaranteed to see some, and up close!
 You might also be lucky enough to spot some on the beach, which is another fabulous sight, especially when the sun goes down.

 But that’s not all – you will certainly have the opportunity to meet many other species during your stay here.
-Of course, your chances will be multiplied if you have planned to walk around the national park!
-The park is home to an incredible array of native wildlife such as snakes, spiders, opossums and swamp wallabies, as well as echindnas, lizards and quolls.
+The national park is home to an incredible array of native wildlife such as snakes, spiders, opossums and swamp wallabies, as well as echindnas, lizards and quolls.

 Thanks to the creation of the Jervis Bay Marine Park in 1998, hundreds of marine species have also made their home here.
 The park protects the coastline for more than 100km.
 You can come face to face with grey nurse sharks during a diving or snorkeling session.
 Stingrays are in the game too!
 If you want to observe some up close (and without getting wet), take the road to Woollamia (15/20 minutes drive north of the bay).
 Head to the harbour, where stingrays wait to greet returning anglers.